The Tingler: Plot

 Movie theater owner Oliver Higgins, who shows exclusively silent films, is an acquaintance of Dr. Chapin.
 Higgins' wife, Martha, is deaf and mute and therefore cannot scream.
 She becomes quite nervous even at the sight of blood, which triggers her nervousness when Warren accidentally pricks himself.
 It gives Chapin the idea that she may very well be likely to have a visible Tingler to examine in her due to her inability to scream.
 He keeps this in mind while returning to his wife Isabel, who he lives with along with her sister Lucy.
-While Warren and Isabel have a rocky marriage due to Warren believing that Isabel is unfaithful, he uses her for a test of his theory about the Tingler by spooking her into believing he will shoot her dead.
+While Warren and Isabel have a rocky marriage due to Warren believing that Isabel is unfaithful, he uses her for a test of his theory about the Tingler by frightening her into believing he will shoot her dead.
 When he shoots her, she faints, which gives Warren the chance to X-ray her spine that reveals the form of the Tingler, which resembles a centipede.

-Later on, David presents Warren with a new drug that apparently has a significant effect on the nervous system in lysergic acid.
-Warren, in an attempt to try out the drug to induce fear in himself, although he eventually is triggered to scream.
+Later on, David presents Warren with a new drug that apparently has a significant effect on the nervous system: LSD.
+Warren tries out the drug to induce fear in himself, although eventually is compelled to scream.
 After he recovers, he goes to the movie theater to look at Martha and her nervousness.
 He gives her an injection while telling Higgins about a prescription for barbiturates.
 Later that night, Higgins starts to see weird, apparently supernatural events appear in her room.
 She dies of fright.
 During her autopsy, Chapin removes a tingler from her spine.
 Isabel tries to use the creature to kill Warren by letting it out but Lucy, arriving home at the same time the creature is at the neck of Warren, screams, which stops the Tingler from moving, although it is established that it cannot be killed by conventional methods, which suggests that the death of the person leads to the demise of the Tingler in it.
 Chapin plans to not reveal the Tingler to the scientific public and instead wishes to put the Tingler back in the body of Martha.